forever-spring/quick-planner/README.md

+# A NEW VERSION IS COMING
+I have started to re-develop this daily planner, with a new design, and a new name!
+With all I have had learned about React Native, this new version will have a cleaner and more efficient code.

 # Quick Planner
 Quick Planner is a mobile application that helps you to plan your tasks quickly and with ease, free of complexity of other planners while helping you stay positive!